mahendra204/SQL_Practice_concepts/README.md

-# SQL_Questions_target_100

-Solving different interview questions will gives us the confidence over the different concepts.
+Solving as many questions with different concepts will gives us the confidence in solving sql questions.

-Thanks for visiting keep learning.
+Thanks for visitng keep learning.